 This week-long festival showcases the talents of the globally recognised Bavarian State Ballet.
 They're joined by international guest ensembles, while modern and classic dance exhibitions are scheduled to wow spectators.

 The Opera Festival is the most important event of the city’s music calendar and it's been held every summer since 1876 in one of the world’s most beautiful opera houses, the Munich National Theatre.
 Enthusiasts from around the world gather to listen to the Bavarian State Opera with a programme of about 70 different performances.
 Two free open-air performances are also held in the square outside the opera house.

 Oktoberfest in Munich is a two-week celebration that transforms the city into a joyous beer hall.
 Bavarian breweries set up massive makeshift beer gardens on the Theresienwiese meadow (the size of 20 football fields) and prepare themselves to engage in the revelry that tourists and locals have come to expect.

 Munich Marathon (October)

 Brave expats can join thousands of runners from across the globe to take part in the annual Munich Marathon.
-The 26.2-mile (42.2km) course sees participants puff their way through the Old Town, loop through the English Garden before high-tailing it to the Olympic Stadium for a spectacular finish.
-Those who aren't keen on running a marathon can still join the fun by cheering in the streets.
+The 26.2-mile (42.2km) course sees participants huff their way through the Old Town, loop through the English Garden before high-tailing it to the Olympic Stadium for a spectacular finish.
+Those who aren't keen on running a marathon can still join the fun by cheering the runners on in the streets.